Last updated: February 20, 2021

 - Current parking restrictions will remain in effect on campus during final exams and the fall/winter breaks.
 A valid UT permit or payment of fees at garages or meters is required to park.

 - Garage Offices - Avoid in-person transactions by using My Parking Profile to purchase permits, appeal and pay citations, manage permit waitlist selections, and update vehicle and address information.
 Should you have a parking issue, most can be addressed via email to email@example.com.
+Due to severe weather, garage offices are closed until further notice.

 - Parking Inquiries - PTS staff are still responding to parking inquiries via email to firstname.lastname@example.org.